robert-cope/PR-genie/README.txt

 This program, PR-genie, is designed to reconstruct pedigrees for wildlife populations based on genetic and size/maturity-class data.
 Details appear in this paper:

-Cope RC, Lanyon JM, Seddon JM, Pollett PK (In Press) Development and testing of a genetic marker based pedigree reconstruction system ''PR-genie'' incorporating size-class data.
+Cope RC, Lanyon JM, Seddon JM, Pollett PK (2014) Development and testing of a genetic marker based pedigree reconstruction system ''PR-genie'' incorporating size-class data.
 Molecular Ecology Resources.
+DOI: 10.1111/1755-0998.12219

 Population simulation code (i.e., for testing) exists is also available.
 See https://github.com/robert-cope/popSimulation1.git